Eggplant & Olive Caponata

 INGREDIENTS

-2 large eggplants, cut into 1 inch cubes
+2 large eggplants, cut into 1-inch cubes

-1/4 cup kosher salt
+1/4 c kosher salt

-1/2 cup red wine vinegar
+1/2 c red wine vinegar

 1 tbsp sugar

-1/4 cup dried currants or raisins
+1/4 c dried currants or raisins

 3 stalks celery, diced

-1 onion, peeled & chopped
+1 onion, peeled and chopped

-4 filets anchovies, chopped
+4 anchovy fillets, chopped

-28 ounce can whole plum tomatoes, quartered
+1 (28 oz) can whole plum tomatoes, quartered

-2 tbsp Organic Capers
+2 tbsp Divina Organic Capers

 1 bay leaf